1984 Stafford (England) by-election

-The 1984 Stafford by-election was a parliamentary by-election held on 3 May 1984 for the British House of Commons constituency of Stafford.
+The 1984 Stafford by-election was a parliamentary by-election held on 3 May 1984 for the House of Commons constituency of Stafford.

 Previous MP

 The seat fell vacant when the constituency's Conservative Member of Parliament (MP), Major Sir Hugh Charles Patrick Joseph Fraser MBE (23 January 1918 – 6 March 1984) died.
-Fraser was then one of Parliament’s most senior members, having served over 38 years in the House of Commons.
+Fraser was then one of Parliament's most senior members, having served over 38 years in the House of Commons.

 Fraser was educated at Ampleforth College, Balliol College, Oxford, where he was President of the Oxford Union, and at the Sorbonne.
 He was commissioned into the Lovat Scouts in 1936 and during World War II saw service in North Africa and Europe; he retired in the 1950s with the rank of Major.

 Fraser was elected Member of Parliament for Stone in 1945, later Stafford and Stone following constituency boundary changes, from 1950 until 1983, and then Stafford until his death.